 If the Gold Delta SkyMiles Credit Card from American Express isn’t quite right for you, there are a few other Delta credit cards that you could consider:

-The Platinum Delta SkyMiles® Credit Card from American Express comes with a higher annual fee of $195 (See Rates & Fees), but offers a few perks not found on the Amex Gold Delta SkyMiles card.
+The Platinum Delta SkyMiles® Credit Card from American Express comes with a higher annual fee of $195 Annual Fee ($250 if application is received on or after 1/30/2020 (See Rates & Fees), but offers a few perks not found on the Amex Gold Delta SkyMiles card.
 You’ll receive a domestic main cabin round-trip companion certificate each year upon renewal of your card, and with Delta SkyMiles Miles Boost, you can earn 10,000 bonus miles and 10,000 Medallion Qualification Miles (MQMs) after you spend $25,000 or more in eligible purchases on the Card in a calendar year.

 And you can earn an additional 10,000 bonus miles and 10,000 MQMs after you spend $50,000 in eligible purchases on the Card in a calendar year.

 If you’re looking for the most elite card member experience, the Delta Reserve® Credit Card from American Express is another option.
-With an annual fee of $450 (See Rates & Fees), you’ll enjoy perks like complimentary Delta SkyClub access, upgrade priority, a domestic first-class or main-cabin round-trip companion certificate upon renewal of your card and more.
+With an annual fee of $450 ($550 if application is received on or after 1/30/2020) (See Rates & Fees), you’ll enjoy perks like complimentary Delta SkyClub access, upgrade priority, a domestic first-class or main-cabin round-trip companion certificate upon renewal of your card and more.

 With an annual fee of $95 that’s waived for the first year, and a welcome bonus potentially worth hundreds of dollars, the Gold Delta SkyMiles Credit Card from American Express is definitely worth considering, even if you fly Delta a handful of times throughout the year.

-You’ll earn a welcome bonus of 30,000 Delta miles after spending $1,000 on purchases within the first three months of account opening, and a $50 statement credit for making a Delta purchase within the same time frame.
+Through October 30, 2019, you’ll earn a welcome bonus of 60,000 Delta miles after spending $2,000 on purchases within the first three months of account opening, and a $50 statement credit for making a Delta purchase within the same time frame.

 And many people should have a good chance of approval with this card, as I was able to find reports online of people being approved with a credit score as low as 630.